ericoporto/ags-manual-wiki/TextParser.md

 ```

 will only match "take red" and "take blue key" (and won't match "take red key" anymore!)
-since the parser will recognize "blue key" as a single word and a synonym (via the
+since the parser will recognize "blue key" as a single word and an *alternative* (via the
 comma syntax) to "red"; this is likely not what you'd want.

 To avoid this risk prefer using one-word synonyms for your multi-words (for example